omgitsgb/ostris-ai-toolkit-50gpu-installer/README.md

+---

+## Note

+I made this installer because the base instructions were not working on my computer, and I figured I could probably just replace everything.
+It ended up working, so I decided to share this on GitHub.
+This is a one-button-click installer for anyone with an NVIDIA RTX 50-series GPU.

+---

 # ai-toolkit-50series-installer

 Batch-based installer for [`ostris/ai-toolkit`](https://github.com/ostris/ai-toolkit) — sets up a Python 3.12 virtual environment, installs PyTorch 2.7.1 with CUDA 12.8, Triton, and all required dependencies.